RayDebashree/PLACO/README.md

 ### Description
 PLACO implements a variant-level formal statistical test of pleiotropy of two traits using summary-level GWAS data, and can account for potential correlation across traits, such as that arising due to shared controls in case-control studies.
 The R function `placo` implements this pleiotropic association test.
+PLACO may also be used on summary-level data from family-based studies such as trios.
 For details of this statistical method, please refer/cite:

-Ray, D., Chatterjee, N. "A powerful method for pleiotropic analysis under composite null hypothesis identifies novel shared loci between Type 2 Diabetes and Prostate Cancer". *PLoS Genetics* 16(12): e1009218, https://doi.org/10.1371/journal.pgen.1009218
+1. Ray, D., Chatterjee, N. (2020) "A powerful method for pleiotropic analysis under composite null hypothesis identifies novel shared loci between Type 2 Diabetes and Prostate Cancer". *PLoS Genetics* 16(12): e1009218, https://doi.org/10.1371/journal.pgen.1009218

+2. Ray, D. et al. (2021) "Pleiotropy method reveals genetic overlap between orofacial clefts at multiple novel loci from GWAS of multi-ethnic trios". *PLoS Genetics* 17(7): e1009584, https://doi.org/10.1371/journal.pgen.1009584

 **Key Words:** Composite null hypothesis; GWAS summary statistics; Intersection-union test; Meta-analysis; Multiple traits; Overlapping samples; Pleiotropy